Modern Embedded C++ Tutorial — Zero-Overhead Abstractions

 return (a > b) ? a : b;

-Inline functions do not have these problems.
+Inline functions don't have these problems.
 The compiler performs type checking, and parameters are only evaluated once.
-At the same time, because it is inline, the compiler directly inserts the function body at the call site, so there is no function call overhead.
+Also, because they are inline, the compiler inserts the function body directly at the call point, so there is no function call overhead.

-Add constexpr, and if the parameters are compile-time constants, the compiler can even calculate the result at compile time.
+With constexpr, if the parameters are compile-time constants, the compiler can even calculate the result at compile time.
 This is something macros cannot do.

 2. Template Metaprogramming

-Template metaprogramming sounds very sophisticated, but the concept is simple: let the compiler do some work for you at compile time.
+Template metaprogramming sounds high-level, but the concept is simple: let the compiler do some work for you at compile time.

 // 编译期循环展开